🙏, we appreciate hearing from you!

 Certificate or Associates Degree or Occupational Skills

 There are some programs of study that require some prerequisites.
-If you wish to pursue a degree at a higher level, you may need to first have some training, a certificate or even an some general education courses to be accepted.
+If you wish to pursue a degree at a higher level, you may need to first have some training, a certificate or even some general education courses to be accepted.

 Programs for health professionals often have such a requirement.